-Blogger Kathy of TwoFools in Zurich lists her favourite things about Switzerland.
+Blogger Kathy of TwoFools in Zurich lists her favorite things about Switzerland.

 To be an expat is to be ambivalent.
 Some days it seems there could be no better place than your adopted home and other days it feels as though the best thing would be to pack it in and get out.
 There is, however, an awful lot to love about Switzerland.
 But for everything I love here, its opposite exists and sometimes drives me mad.
 Hence, the ambivalence.

 I’m going for the positive this time.
 Here are my top five things to love about Switzerland.